Today the “hippie” movement is for living a sustainable way of life. I call it holistic, although to some it seems hippie-ish.

 More consciously in our spirituality, our friendships, our food choices and our environmental impact.

-I truly like looking at my lifestyle and seeing where I can make changes that will eventually impact our future children and planet.
+I truly like looking at my lifestyle and seeing where I can make changes that will eventually impact our children and planet.

 Each of us making better choices creates the impact the Earth needs to sustain itself.
 It was made to sustain life and we can do our part by lightening our impact.